 Zelda from the second sequel to The Swan Princess has the power to create Seekers - homing fireballs that can find any target anywhere and never stop seeking them.
 The only way to stop one is to break the caster's wand.
 Of course Zelda's plan is gain the Forbidden Arts and the power to destroy - she remembers at the eleventh hour about her Seekers and sends one after Odette.
 It works.

-In the DVD Commentary for the extended version, Peter Jackson points out and jokes about it that Gandalf could not use the magic he used to turn away the forces of Mordor a second time because he used up all the power in his staff "And all the shops in Minas Trith were sold out of batteries".
+In the DVD Commentary for The Lord of the Rings extended version, Peter Jackson points out and jokes about it that Gandalf could not use the magic he used to turn away the forces of Mordor a second time because he used up all the power in his staff "And all the shops in Minas Trith were sold out of batteries".

 The Matrix sequels have this problem with Neo, as at the end of the first film he is essentially a god of The Matrix, with the power to do anything he damn well pleases while inside it, the only limits being his own imagination and the ultimate parameters of the simulation.
 Because of this the writers had to considerably tone down his powers from Reloaded onwards (going from a Reality Warper to a Flying Brick), and up the villain threat.
 Of course at the end of the first film, the writers didn't know if the movie would be popular enough for a sequel, so this is Hand Waved in the sequel as the Agents got an upgrade.

 In Return to Oz, the Ruby Slippers become a literal story breaker once the Nome King is defeated and Dorothy recovers them.
 Everything is repaired, and the story pretty much ends.